 Offering intensive care with 24/7 monitoring, residential treatment is typically 30 days and can cover multiple levels of care.
 Length can range from 14 to 90 days typically.

-Located in Columbus, Indiana, with a new Mishawaka facility opening soon, this treatment center offers a full continuum of care to support individuals at every stage of recovery.
-Services include 24/7 admissions, medical detox, residential treatment for adults (including pregnant women and those with co-occurring mental health needs), and medication-assisted therapies.
-Holistic therapies at ITC Indiana include adventure and nature-based experiences, equine therapy, yoga, and other wellness practices that encourage healing and balance.
-Treatment length varies based on individual needs, with detox typically lasting several days to a week and residential programs ranging from 30 to 90 days.
+Located in Columbus, Indiana, with a nearby outpatient center in Greensburg, ITC Indiana offers a full continuum of care to support individuals at every stage of recovery.
+Services include 24/7 admissions, medical detox, residential and intensive outpatient (IOP) treatment for adults (including pregnant women and couples), and medication-assisted therapies (MAT).
+ITC Indiana addresses co-occurring mental health disorders as part of treatment.
+Holistic therapies at ITC Indiana include adventure and nature-based experiences, yoga, and other wellness practices that encourage healing and balance.
+Treatment length varies based on individual needs, with detox typically lasting several days to a week and residential programs ranging from 30 to 45 days.

 After completing inpatient care, clients can seamlessly transition into sober living or outpatient programs through trusted partner networks.
 The center emphasizes privacy, compassion, and evidence-based care, creating an environment where families are encouraged to be involved and clients are empowered to achieve long-term sobriety.
 With Medicaid, PE, and select commercial insurance accepted, the program provides accessible, comprehensive support for those ready to break free from addiction and build a healthier future.